somerandomsequence/csci-4830-7000-gsa/assignments/setup.md

 sudo apt-get update && sudo apt-get install cu-cs-csci-4830-geo -y
 ```

+Alternatively, if you use CSEL machines, this package will already be installed.

 ## Git

 You'll submit your work using the CSCI git server.
 Create an account here, if you don't have one already: